Associate Professor of Paramedicine

 Paul is the inaugural Director of Academic Program for Paramedicine at Western Sydney University.
 He began his paramedicine career in 1996 with NSW Ambulance, where he worked as intensive care paramedic, clinical educator and research fellow.
 He completed his PhD in Public Health and Community Medicine, investigating epidemiology and clinical outcomes of older people who fall and receive care from paramedics.
 Paul's current research interests are diverse, and include work-integrated learning in undergraduate paramedicine programs, infection control in the prehospital setting, paramedic management of mental health, and paramedic academic leadership and workforce issues.

 Paul is active in service to the profession of paramedicine.
-Paul is the inaugural Chair of the Australasian Council of Paramedicine Deans, and the current Chair of the National Research Advisory Committee for the Australasian College of Paramedicine.
+Paul is the inaugural Chair of the Australasian Council of Paramedicine Deans, and the Editor in Chief of Australasian Journal of Paramedicine.

 Paul continues to be active in clinical practice.
 As a registered paramedic, he manages to find time here and there to work as an Intensive Care Paramedic with NSW Ambulance and in the private paramedicine sector in Sydney.